 ; he's always just returned from an exclusive conference in Brazil or somewhere, full of new information that you can't just Google.

 Unlike makeup which is socially acceptable, the more permanent stuff still carries a stigma, especially among younger women.
 As a beauty writer, I have friends and readers who confide in me constantly about wanting a little filler in their lips or a pinch of Botox between their brows, but they feel too embarrassed.

 Effortless attractiveness is appealing, but high maintenance beauty is perceived as quite the opposite -- vain and repellent.

 a few months ago about how these more medical beauty treatments can actually be quite aging on a young patient, which is obviously a deterrent.
-I try to curb my gravitation toward the latest in-office treatment, but I've still got Cat's beauty equation ticking away in my head.
+I try to curb my gravitation toward the latest in-office treatment, but I've still got

 2. Suck in your cheeks.